Minds On

 Choose one of the following questions to respond to in a method of your choice.
 Use evidence from your learning to support your answer.

-- How do you think First Nations people viewed the European colonizers?
+- How do you think First Nations communities viewed the European colonizers?
 Do you think this perspective was different when they first encountered each other versus later?
 Why?

-Press Hint to reveal a hint about how First Nations people viewed the colonizers.
+Press Hint to reveal a hint about how First Nations communities viewed the colonizers.

 - What role did pressures for land and resources play in the relationship between European colonizers and First Nations communities?